 Wax Removal by Hot Oiling

-Increase the safety and effectiveness of your hot-oil treatments:
+Increase the safety and effectiveness of your Hot Oil treatments:

 Hot oil treatment, or “Hot-oiling”, is one of the methods used to remove paraffin and asphaltene deposits from oil wells.
 Hot-oiling has serious drawbacks that prevent it from being the primary method of paraffin and asphaltene removal in petroleum production.

-To understand how PARC 400 Chemical makes the hot-oil treatment more effective and increase their safety we must first look into how hot-oiling actually works and each of the associated drawbacks.
+To understand how PARC400® Chemical makes the Hot Oil treatment more effective and increase their safety we must first look into how hot-oiling actually works and each of the associated drawbacks.

-Hot oil treatments are used for the removal of deposited paraffin and asphaltene in the tubing and casing.
+Hot oil treatments are used for the removal of deposited paraffin and asphaltene in the tubing, casing and formation.
 Crude Oil from a storage tank is heated and then pumped down the annulus.
 While the hot oil is moving down the annulus, it comes in contact with the outside of the tubing and begins to melt the deposited paraffin and asphaltene from the outside in.
 While the pumping continues the paraffin and asphaltene is melted and removed along with produced oil.
 It is important to understand that in most cases the hot oil used will be too cold by the time it comes back through the tubing to melt any paraffin or asphaltene deposited in the tubing.
 The heat loss of the hot oil from the formation, casing, and tubing is very high, hence, most of the paraffin and asphaltene is melted due to the hot oil on its way down the annulus.